-You will be admitted to one of the following three Specialty Practice Programs in the fellowship.
-In each specialty, you will receive advanced, focused, and in-depth training opportunities encompassing assessment, psychodiagnostics, research and evidenced-based clinical practice.
+You are admitted to one of three specialty practice programs in the Medical Psychology Fellowship.
+In each specialty, you receive advanced, focused and in-depth training opportunities encompassing assessment, psychodiagnostics, research and evidence-based clinical practice.

 Clinical Child Psychology

-The primary purpose of training in this specialty program is to provide you with a depth and breadth of assessment, intervention, educational, consultative and research experiences in clinical child psychology and pediatric psychology that results in advanced professional practice competency.
+The primary purpose of training in this specialty program is to provide the fellow with a depth and breadth of assessment, intervention, educational, consultative and research experiences in clinical child psychology and pediatric psychology, which results in advanced professional practice competency.

 Training takes place primarily in three clinical areas, and fellows select options from all three areas.

-Fellows develop expertise in consultation, diagnostic assessment, and treatment of children and adolescents within a medical setting.
-Fellows complete a major rotation on the Pediatric Psychology Consult/Liaison Service within the Mayo Eugenio Litta Children's Hospital.
+Pediatric psychology.
+Fellows develop expertise in consultation, diagnostic assessment and treatment of children and adolescents within a medical setting.
+Fellows complete a rotation on the pediatric psychology consultation/liaison service within the Mayo Eugenio Litta Children's Hospital.

-Clinical Child Psychology training is consistent with guidelines outlined by the APA Commission for the Recognition of Specialties and Proficiencies in Professional Psychology (CRSPPP) and recommendations from the Society of Pediatric Psychology Task Force Report.
+Clinical Child Psychology training is consistent with guidelines outlined by the American Psychological Association (APA) Commission for the Recognition of Specialties and Proficiencies in Professional Psychology and recommendations from the Society of Pediatric Psychology Task Force Report.

 Clinical Health Psychology